-When you lock the device, the display off timeout value set for your user account has no effect on the lock screen.
-To set the lock screen display off timeout value there is a hidden registry setting, which when enabled, shows the “Console lock display off timeout” hidden setting in the Power Options dialog.
+When you lock the device, the display off timeout value set for your user account does not affect the lock screen.
+To set the lock screen display off timeout value, there is a hidden registry setting, which when enabled, shows the “Console lock display off timeout” hidden setting in the Power Options dialog.

-Here is how you enable the lock screen display timeout setting.
+Here is how you enable the lock screen display timeout setting in Power Options.

 Related: See how to jump to a registry key directly, using RegJump.

-Quick Tip: To quickly open the advanced power settings dialog, press WinKey + R to bring up the Run dialog, and execute this command:
+Quick Tip: To quickly open the advanced power settings dialog, press WinKey + R to bring up the Run dialog, and execute the command

 Without the registry value added, the dialog wouldn’t show the option:

 - Download show_lock_screen_timeout-setting.zip, unzip and run the enclosed REG file.

 The registry edit works in Windows 8 as well.

 Method 2: Setting the Lock Console Display Timeout using Powercfg.exe command-line

 Using the PowerCfg.exe utility, you can configure the display timeout used when the PC is in an unlocked state as well as when it is at a locked screen.
 From an administrative command prompt, the following commands can be used to control the display timeout: